Colne FC is

 Ryan Haigh became the new owner of the club in the summer of 2017, as the team narrowly missed out on a playoff place.
 The 2018-19 campaign saw a restructuring of the NPL, with Colne being placed in Division One West.

-The club was in turmoil off the pitch as new owners were sought during the 2022-23 season as Brown was replaced by former Burnley favourite Paul Weller.
-The team was relegated back to the NWCFL where they finished in midtable twelve months later.
+The club was in turmoil off the pitch as new owners were sought during the 2022-23 season, as Brown was replaced by former Burnley favourite Paul Weller.
+The team was relegated back to the NWCFL, where they finished in mid-table twelve months later.
+In June 2024, joint managers Stuart Mellish and Peter Band were appointed.

-Colne FC will play in the North West Counties League Premier Division in the 2024-25 season.
+Colne FC will play in the North West Counties League Division One North in the 2025-26 season.

 My visitWednesday 14th September 2011